robric/wiki-contrail-controller/Installing-Contrail-CNI-on-Kubernetes.md

 2. You installed entire Contrail Networking suite with rich Networking, Analytics, Security, Visualization functions, to name a few.

 3. Contrail UI is available on port 8143 of your node.
+Feel free to play around.
 ```
 https://x.x.x.x:8143
 Default credentials: admin/contrail123